-The snow storage design process is slightly different for a Residential development than it is for a Commercial or Industrial development.
+Snow storage requirements are more involved for a Residential Development than it is for a Commercial or Industrial Development.
 Frontages are smaller and snow storage space is broken up by driveway entrances.
 Residential driveways are often cleared by hand or with small personal snowblowers, which limits the ability to easily move snow around.
 This design process combines the City's snow storage requirements with the Residential Homeowner's snow storage requirements to provide an adequately spaced shared snow storage area in the Homeowner's front yard.